Skip to main content

 Colder areas of your heatmap show less trafficked parts of the page

-So if a specific button, block of text, or image is the first thing users gravitate towards, a heatmap will show that in bright red.
+So if a specific button, block of text, or image is the first thing users gravitate towards, a heatmap will show those user interactions in bright red.
 If areas are being missed or skimmed over, they’ll be on the cooler end of that spectrum.

 Eyetracking website heatmap from Wikipedia